Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: The Preamble Trigger

-While modality collapse is well documented~\cite{sim-etal-2025-vlms}, we did not find work in literature exploring the specific trigger mechanism we observed.
-Section~\ref{sec:confidence} shows that prompt framing accounts for the majority of the observed performance shift.
-We now ask what class of inputs is sufficient to trigger this effect, and whether it is specific to the exact preamble wording used in our pipeline.
-We first characterize the effect on \texttt{Qwen2.5-VL-3B} from \textsc{FOR2107}, then validate the findings on \texttt{Ministral-3-3B} and \textsc{OASIS-3} via an ablation.
-For formal details we refer to Appendix~\ref{app:scaffold}.
+While modality collapse is well documented~\cite{sim-etal-2025-vlms}, to our knowledge, prior work has not yet localized which part of the textual input drives the collapse in a clinical setting.
+Section~\ref{sec:confidence} shows that prompt framing accounts for the majority of the observed shift.
+We now ask what class of inputs is sufficient to trigger this shift, and whether it is specific to the exact preamble wording used in our pipeline.
+We first characterize the trigger on \texttt{Qwen2.5-VL-3B} from \textsc{FOR2107}, then validate the findings on \texttt{Ministral-3-3B} and \textsc{OASIS-3} via an ablation.
+For formal details we refer to Appendix~\ref{app:preamble}.

-\paragraph{Phrase probe} We construct a set of candidate preamble phrases spanning six semantic categories: \textit{MRI/neuroimaging, general clinical, authoritative framing, neutral, structural/format,} and \textit{negation} (full list in Table~\ref{tab:scaffold_phrases} of Appendix~\ref{app:scaffold}), and evaluate each as a probe replacement for the original \textsc{prompt(mri)} on \textsc{FOR2107} MDD patients using \texttt{Qwen2.5-VL-3B}, measuring how much each phrase shifts $\hat{P}(\text{MDD})$ relative to the \textsc{text(arcf)} baseline.
-To characterize alignment with the original preamble effect in the model's internal representations, we additionally compute the cosine similarity of each phrase's induced hidden-state shift to that of the original MRI preamble.
-Figure~\ref{fig:placeholder} plots both quantities jointly.
-The relationship can be described approximately by an inverse sigmoid curve (Appendix~\ref{app:scaffold}), consistent with the effect operating as a linear offset in representation space passed through the model's output nonlinearity.
+\paragraph{Phrase probe} We construct candidate preamble phrases spanning five semantic categories: \textit{MRI/neuroimaging, general clinical, authoritative framing, neutral, structural/format} (full list in Table~\ref{tab:preamble_phrases} of Appendix~\ref{app:preamble}).
+Each phrase is used as a probe replacement for the original \textsc{prompt(mri)} on \textsc{FOR2107} MDD patients with \texttt{Qwen2.5-VL-3B}, and we measure how much each phrase shifts $\hat{P}(\text{MDD})$ relative to the \textsc{text(csv)} baseline.
+We additionally compute the cosine similarity of each phrase's induced hidden-state shift to that of the original MRI preamble.
+Figure~\ref{fig:phrase_probe} plots both quantities jointly.

-MRI and neuroimaging phrases cluster strongly in the top-right quadrant, confirming that the effect is reliably activated by neuroimaging-adjacent language.
-Phrases outside this category, including authoritative framings and explicit pathology primes, fall near or below zero on both axes, indicating that the trigger is specific to the \emph{modality announcement register} rather than to clinical authority or symptom description in general.
+Neuroimaging phrases sit in the top-right quadrant (Table~\ref{tab:preamble_phrases}), but so does a general clinical phrase that \emph{announces an available result}, whereas phrases that \emph{describe} a clinical assessment (a diagnosis being established, a specialist evaluation) and format/neutral phrases fall at or below zero on both axes.
+The trigger is thus tied to an \emph{announcement register}, the claim that some result is available, of which MRI availability is the strongest case, rather than to clinical authority or to descriptions of clinical assessment.